MS Renaissance (1992)

+In 2025, CFC agreed to merge with Ambassador Cruise Line, forming the Ambassador Group.

 Design and description

 As Maasdam, the ship featured a teak promenade deck and her interior motifs paid homage to the Dutch East India Company and the Dutch West India Company.
 The centerpiece of the ship's atrium was a sculpture crafted by Luciano Vistosi and featured over 2,000 pieces of glass.
 Other pieces of ancient artifacts and art pieces were also spread throughout the ship.

 Construction

 Maasdam was a member of Holland America's Statendam class, otherwise known as S class.
 She was ordered in November 1989 alongside two sister ships of her class, and was designated hull number 5882.
 Her keel was laid by Fincantieri in early 1992.
 Throughout 1992 and 1993, the ship was completed and underwent sea trials, and on 3 December 1993, Maasdam was christened by actress June Allyson at Port Everglades, Florida.
 Upon her maiden voyage into the Caribbean Sea, she became the fifth Holland America Line ship to bear the name Maasdam.

 During her early planning and architectural design phases, there were concerns that Maasdam and the S class would not be in compliance with specific vessel stability requirements mandated by SOLAS 90.
 The hull design of Maasdam and her sister ships are largely based on Costa Classica, a ship operated by sister brand Costa Cruises.
 These fears were alleviated, however, following the successful sea trials of the class's lead ship, MS Statendam.